 The School's Faculty Search Committee considers applications in light of a specific faculty opportunity.
 All applicants should reference the faculty opportunity (listed below) that she/he is interested in pursuing in their letter of interest.

-The Duke University School of Nursing invites applications from doctorally-prepared candidates for a full-time faculty position with primary teaching responsibilities within the School’s Accelerated Bachelors of Science (ABSN) and Master of Science in Nursing (MSN) programs.
-Well-qualified candidates should have expertise in Adult Health, including the ability to teach pathophysiology and health assessment and care of adults in the acute care setting/medical surgical nursing, be clinically experienced and demonstrate a commitment to teaching.
-Primary teaching responsibilities include physical assessment and pathophysiology in both programs in addition to clinical management.
-The delivery of the ABSN curriculum is via face-to face on-campus courses and the MSN program is offered in a distance-based format with intensive on-campus sessions.
-Candidates will have a minimum of one year of experience as a clinical nurse.
+The Duke University School of Nursing (DUSON) invites applications from doctorally-prepared candidates for a full-time faculty position with primary teaching responsibilities within the School’s Accelerated Bachelors of Science Nursing (ABSN) program.
+Well-qualified candidates should have expertise in Adult Health, including the ability to teach pathophysiology and health assessment and care of adults in the acute care setting/medical surgical nursing, be clinically experienced and demonstrate a commitment to teaching and practice.
+Primary teaching responsibilities will include physical assessment, foundational skills, and adult health.
+The delivery of the ABSN curriculum is via face-to-face on campus courses and clinical instruction at local facilities.
+Candidates will have a minimum of two years of experience as a clinical nurse.
 Background in Adult Health is required.
-A minimum of two years of experience teaching is desired.
-Desirable candidates will also show evidence of a developing program of scholarship and dissemination.
-Faculty appointment for this position will be made at the Assistant or Associate Professor level on Track II (a non-tenure earning practice/clinical track) depending on candidate’s qualifications.
-For more information about this position and application instructions click here .
+A minimum of two years of experience teaching at the undergraduate level is desired.
+Candidates will also show evidence of a developing program of scholarship.
+Faculty appointment for this position will be at the Assistant or Associate Professor level on Track II (a non-tenure earning practice/clinical track) depending on candidate’s qualifications.
+For more information about this position and application instructions click here.